-And again little did they know – on that innocent peaceful quiet idyllic and early sunny Sunday afternoon – overlooking these calm waters of Poole Harbour – that this visit by the young and out of breath waiter – was to to herald in – the six devastating years of
+And again little did they know – on that innocent peaceful quiet idyllic and early sunny Sunday afternoon – overlooking these calm waters of Poole Harbour – that this visit by the young and out of breath waiter – was to herald in – the six devastating years of

 The contents of this website are factual.

 But my interests here have drawn me into making preparations for writing a novel about these times.

-My researches into the very moving accounts about people of that war – the detailed journals of the people concerned, and stories from their children, and from those that knew them personally…. have inexorably drawn me into the postion where I find that I am making preparations for writing a novel based in some ways on some of those true accounts, though only a very few of those accounts are referred to on this particular website.
+My researches into the very moving accounts about people of that war – the detailed journals of the people concerned, and stories from their children, and from those that knew them personally…. have inexorably drawn me into the position where I find that I am making preparations for writing a novel based in some ways on some of those true accounts, though only a very few of those accounts are referred to on this particular website.

 Along with this – I had felt that I had been curiously, irresistibly drawn to these places where the people of that war were based at that time… and during which – I had felt that I had experienced numerous matters of a mystical nature – as if from some kind of attraction to, or of being drawn into a connection with these times.

 And yet – of course – to make a complete whole novel, and one with the themes I wanted to exemplify – I have had to be a little creative with the early draft regarding some of the details, in order to link things up and thread it all together.
 One detailed, specific, and dramatic piece of invention – and a rather unlikely piece – that I was considering adding to the draft of the novel, turned out in fact to be – to my utter amazement… turned out to be actually true to the real events of that time – and almost entirely as I had ‘envisioned’ it!

 Thus this makes me wonder…. ‘what exactly is this sense that I have had of being so drawn to these places and times’ – along with these mystical experiences – other than it might be as if the spirit of that place and time has been calling.